juridiener/dotfiles/.config/setup.md

 - php // https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#phpactor
 - lua // https://github.com/neovim/nvim-lspconfig/blob/master/CONFIG.md#sumneko_lua

+# Tmux Commands
+  - tmux detach
+    - detach the session but doesn't kill it

+# GIT Commands

+  git log --author=Juri
+    - logs all commits from spesific user git log --stat --author=Juri  > ./redesign.log
+    - logs commits to a file
+  git log -p
+    - logs the content to

+## Logs the difference commits remote and local
+    logs the commits from remote branch to check which commits remote but not local git log HEAD..origin/master
+    logs the commits from local branch to check which commits are local but not in remote git log origin/master..HEAD

-# Bash & Git commands
+# Bash Commands
   nvim **/*.html
     - open all files in current and sub directories

-git log --author=Juri
-  - logs all commits from spesific user

-git log --stat --author=Juri  > ./redesign.log
-  - logs commits to a file

   mkdir -p foo/bar/baz
     - create folders -p if not exist

   cp file1 /dir/
   for i in ~/folder1 ~/folder2; do cp  ~/test.txt $i; done
     - copy file to multiple dirs
   To copy whole directories you have to use the -r option:
     - for i in ~/folder1 ~/folder2; do cp -r ~/folder3 $i; done

   Move file to dir
   mv /home/jack/testfile /home/jack/testfile2